 Your body won’t use proteins as a fuel, but these will do wonders for your muscles.
 That’s right.
 Not only will proteins help you build up your muscle strength, but they will also speed up the recovery process and prevent injuries.
+If you eat enough protein to supply the nutrients your muscle needs to repair themselves, you won’t be sore for a long time.
+In some cases, the delayed onset muscle soreness (DOMS) you’ll feel after an intense workout will last for 24-48 hours.
+However, eating enough protein may shorten that period and lessen the pain you’ll feel.
 An average person needs about 1.2g of proteins per kg of body weight per day, but if you go to the gym a few times a week, you have to increase the intake.
 Nevertheless, you have to be careful because too many proteins can damage your kidneys over time.
 Instead of using supplements, you should eat eggs, lean meat, beans, fish, milk, and so on.

 Finally, there are fats.
 You probably know that your body turns to fats when there aren’t enough carbs in your muscles.
 If you don’t work out, you should be really careful about the intake of these because they can easily lead to weight and health issues.
 On the other hand, when it comes to athletes, they can get enough of these from foods such as nuts, avocado, fatty fish, vegetable oil, and so on.